ibm-cloud-streaming-retail-demo/kafka-producer-for-simulated-data/README.md

 # change the applications.name and applications.route values in the manifest.yml to values that
 # should be unique to you

-# copy `OnlineRetail.json.gz` to this folder
+# copy `OnlineRetail.json.gz` and `OnlineRetailCustomers.csv.gz` to this folder
-cp ../dataset-generator/OnlineRetail.json.gz .
+cp ../dataset-generator/OnlineRetail.json.gz
+cp ../dataset-generator/OnlineRetailCustomers.csv.gz

 # deploy this application
 cf push [your_app_name]